prgsherlock/month-plan/README.md

 # month-plan
-created a month plan for me with specific design. is responsive for printing to plan your month , put your goals , write some quick notes .
+created a monthly plan template for me with simple specific design.
+It's responsive for printing to plan your month , put your goals , write some quick notes .